Albania Turism

 Key Takeaways Petrela Castle is a historic fortress with origins dating back to the Byzantine era, showcasing Albania’s rich history.
 The castle’s strategic location atop a hill offers panoramic views of the Erzen valley and a glimpse into ancient defense strategies.
 Its architectural features blend medieval and Ottoman elements, reflecting the castle’s layered past.
 Petrela […]

-The Alps of Albania: A Journey to Europe’s Last Untouched Wilderness
+The Alps of Albania: Europe’s Untouched Wilderness

 Kalaja e Dajtit: A Journey Through Albania’s Rich Past